etienne-martin/WebCrypto.swift/README.md

 ## Encryption keys

 This function generates keys with lengths of 128, 192 or 256.
-If the length parameter is omitted, it will generate a 256 bits key by default.
+If the length parameter is omitted, the ouput is a 256 bits key by default.

 ```swift
 crypto.generateKey(callback: {(key: String?, error: Error?) in